 Side table.
-Height-adjustable frame, powder-coated tubular steel in black or chrome-plated.
+Frame height-adjustable, tubular steel, powder-coated in black.
 Tabletop clear crystal glass or grey smoked glass, or black lacquered metal.

 Dieser Bereich ist für Händler, Architekten und Presse reserviert.
 Wir stellen Ihnen hochauflösende Bilddaten als Lifestylebilder und Freisteller zur Verfügung.
 Mit dem Download der Bilder akzeptieren Sie die Copyrightbestimmungen.

 Für Web und Layouts.
 Sofortiger Download möglich.